-PRE-LEVEL 1-SCHOOL WIDE SUPPORTS
+PRE-LEVEL 1-SCHOOL WIDE SUPPORT

 These interventions often involve both members of the school community and community resources.
-School wide expectations are taught, modeled and applied in a variety of settings for students.
+Schoolwide expectations are taught, modeled and applied in a variety of settings for students.
 School wide positive reinforcement system is present and used by all staff members.
 Tier 2 and Tier 3 interventions often involve a variety of members of the school, community, and community-based resources when available.
 Every student has an adult advocate.

-EXAMPLES OF PROACTIVE SCHOOL SUPPORTS EXAMPLE OF SCHOOL RESPONSES High quality, engaging instruction Two-way communication between school and home Expectation of regular school attendance for all students Building positive relationship with all student and families Social Emotional learning for every student Parent Engagement through newsletters, events, and all calls Adult advocate for every student Access to school-based therapist to eliminate the need to miss school School wide positive behavior expectations which are clearly defined and taught to every student Referrals to outside agencies for additional support for students and/or family Model and practice school wide expectations in appropriate settings Mental health evaluation tools and procedure for suicide assessment School-wide positive reinforcement system Threat assessment protocol Actively supervise common areas throughout the school day (For example: All staff in hallways during class changes, supervision of cafeteria and restrooms) Alcohol/Drug evaluation referral Targeted strategies for students who need more support Intervention approach to behavior and discipline Team approached to students who need additional support Referral to RTI school team Access to professional school counselors Positive Referrals
+EXAMPLES OF PROACTIVE SCHOOL SUPPORTS EXAMPLES OF SCHOOL RESPONSES High quality, engaging instruction Two-way communication between school and home Expectation of regular school attendance for all students Building positive relationship with all students and families Social Emotional learning for every student Parent Engagement through newsletters, events, and all calls Adult advocate for every student Access to school-based therapist to eliminate the need to miss schools

+School wide positive behavior expectations which are clearly defined and taught to every student Referrals to outside agencies for additional support for students and/or family Model and practice school wide expectations which are clearly defined and taught to every student Mental health evaluation tools and procedures for suicide assessment School-wide positive reinforcement system Threat assessment protocol Actively supervise common areas throughout the school day (For example: All staff in hallways during class changes, supervision of cafeteria and restrooms) Alcohol/Drug evaluation referral Targeted strategies for students who need more support Intervention approach to behavior and discipline Team approached to students who need additional support Referral to RTI school team Access to professional school counselors Positive Referrals